common name: gall wasps

 scientific name: Callirhytis quercusclaviger (Ashmead) and Callirhytis cornigera (Osten Sacken) (Insecta: Hymenoptera: Cynipidae)

 Introduction - Distribution - Identification - Biology - Economic Importance - Survey - Management - Selected References

-Callirhytis quercusclaviger (Ashmead) causes the "spine-bearing potato gall" on laurel oak, Quercus laurifolia Michx., in Florida (Ashmead 1881).
-The horned oak gall, caused by Callirhytis cornigera (Osten Sacken), occurs on water oak, Quercus nigra L., as well as several other Quercus spp.
-(Drooz 1985, Osten Sacken 1862).
+Callirhytis quercusclaviger (Ashmead) causes spine-bearing potato gall on laurel oak, Quercus laurifolia Michx., in Florida (Ashmead 1881).
+The horned oak gall, caused by Callirhytis cornigera (Osten Sacken), occurs on water oak, Quercus nigra L., as well as several other Quercus species (Drooz 1985, Osten Sacken 1862).

 Specific records and observations are from Alachua, Duval, Lake, Leon, Marion, Orange, Polk, Sumter, Suwannee and Wakulla counties.
 However, it is likely both Callirhytis spp. occur throughout the ranges of their respective host oaks in Florida.
 Both species also occur from Georgia north to southern Canada (Johnson and Lyon 1994).